HatemMahmoud/tasky/README.markdown

 - User can mark a task as done
 - User can mark a done task as undone
 - User can create/list/edit/delete projects
 - date instead of datetime calendar

-- a new project should be immediately available in new-task form
+- sort project list and select list alphabetically
+- move form errors to a partial
 - auto focus() text input field after user cteates a task/project/context
 - User can create/list/edit/delete contexts
 - User can filter tasks by project